Brod-J/softdots/README.md

 # ✨ Cozy Dotfiles ✨

-A soft, anime-inspired Hyprland rice with magical rofi scripts, pastel colors, and some Nihongo sprinkles~
+A soft, anime-inspired Hyprland rice with rofi scripts, pastel colors, and some Nihongo~
 Still work in progress!

 ## 🧩 Components